NAB should be done away with, says Fazlur Rehman

 ISLAMABAD: Jamiat Ulema-e-Islam and Pakistan Democratic Movement (PDM) chief Maulana Fazlur Rehman has said National Accountability Bureau (NAB) should be done away with, ARY News reported on Saturday.

+Maulana Fazlur Rehman, who also heads PDM while talking in ARY News’ program Aiteraz Hai said that the process requires a little deliberation and legislation but in his opinion, NAB should be done away with.

-This he stated while talking in ARY News’ program Aiteraz Hai.
-Fazlur Rehman said the graft-buster body should be immediately abolished as it had been used for political victimization, he alleged.
+Fazlur Rehman said the graft-buster body had been used for political victimization during different regimes, he alleged.

 The PDM chief claimed that the opposition has the support of more than 190 MNAs with the support of govt allies and replied to a query that there has been no written agreement with the allies.
 No guarantee has been given to them as per his knowledge.